A deeper understanding of these various factors will help you to better interpret the number you see on your meter.

 9.3 Should I Exercise?

-Resistance training is critical to send a signal to tell your body to maintain your muscle during weight loss.
+Resistance training sends a signal to tell your body to maintain your muscle during weight loss.
 However, keep in mind that your blood glucose may go up or down when you exercise.
 You should, therefore, only use your blood glucose as an indicator of when to eat after your blood glucose has settled down.

 If you notice that your blood glucose is abnormally elevated after exercise, you can flag it in the DDF App to get a slightly higher trigger for the day.